You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Our Compassionate and Experienced Rollover Accident Attorneys Are Proud to Serve the Carolinas

 At The Law Offices of Jason E. Taylor, our car accident lawyers in North and South Carolina have more than a century of combined experience fighting for victims injured in all types of auto wrecks, including those involving rollovers.
-Backed by a talented legal team, extensive resources and an unwavering commitment to victims and their families, we help clients protect their rights during the personal injury and wrongful death claim process, and fight aggressively for the compensation they deserve.
+Backed by a talented legal team, extensive resources, and an unwavering commitment to victims and their families, we help clients protect their rights during the personal injury and wrongful death claim process and fight aggressively for the compensation they deserve.
 If you or a loved one has been involved in a rollover car accident, call our firm at (800) 351-3008 or schedule an appointment online for your free consultation.

 Rollover Accident Statistics

 - Trucks and SUVs are also more likely to be involved in fatal single-vehicle accidents, and rollover accidents accounted for half of all single-vehicle deaths in 2018.
-Only 12 percent of fatal rollovers involved multiple vehicles.
+Only 12 percent of deadly rollovers involved multiple vehicles.

 Common Causes of Rollover Car Accidents

 - Single-vehicle rollovers: It’s quite common to see rollover car accidents where only one vehicle is involved.
 In these cases, injured passengers may have a right to pursue compensation from the driver and their insurance provider should it be shown that the driver failed to uphold their legal obligation of safely operating a motor vehicle.
-Speeding, drunk driving, distracted driving and other dangerous driving behaviors can increase risks of rollover accidents and lead to preventable harm.
+Speeding, drunk driving, distracted driving, and other dangerous driving behaviors can increase risks of rollover accidents and lead to preventable harm.
 Drivers who overcorrect when they lose control of vehicles in inclement weather or other dangerous situations may also cause rollovers.
 Depending on the circumstances, injured victims may be able to hold negligent drivers liable for their damages.
 Vehicle and tire manufacturers may also be held liable if their defective products contributed to a single-vehicle rollover.

 Injuries and Long-Term Effects From Rollover Accidents

-- Traumatic brain injuries, concussions or other head injuries
+- Traumatic brain injuries, concussions, or other head injuries

 - Spinal/neck injuries

-- Broken bones, especially wrists, arms and ribs
+- Broken bones, especially wrists, arms, and ribs

 - Lacerations or cuts

-- Strains, sprains and bruising
+- Strains, sprains, and bruising

 - Permanent disabilities: Severe damage in sensitive areas like the brain or spinal cord, among others, may never fully heal.
 As a result, your quality of life and ability to work may never be the same.

-Remember: If you or a loved one is involved in a rollover car accident that was caused by someone else, you are a victim and may be entitled to compensation for this injustice.
+Remember: If you or a loved one is involved in a rollover car accident caused by someone else, you are a victim and may be entitled to compensation for this injustice.
 For your free consultation, call our firm at (800) 351-3008 or schedule an appointment online.

 Liability & Damages Available in a Rollover Car Accident